Multiple Active Proxy Support

 |All Master Shards||There are multiple proxies that are bound to the database, one on each node that hosts a database master shard.
 This mode fits most use cases that require multiple proxies.|

 |All Nodes||There are multiple proxies that are bound to the database, one on each node in the cluster, regardless of whether or not there is a shard from this database on the node.
 This mode should be used only in special cases.|

-A database can be configured with any combination of proxy policy and shard placement policy using rladmin bind and rladmin placement.
+A database can be configured with a proxy policy using rladmin bind.

 Warning: Any configuration update which causes existing proxies to be unbounded can cause existing client connections to get disconnected.

 You can run rladmin to control and view the existing settings for proxy configuration.

 The info command on cluster returns the existing proxy policy for sharded and non-sharded (single shard) databases.